-The performance criteria applied to the 2021 and 2022 performance years are based on a combination of annual sales growth and adjusted EBIT margin, as well as improvements in sustainability.
+The performance criteria applied to the 2021, 2022 and 2023 long-term incentive plans are based on annual sales growth, adjusted EBIT margin (jointly 80%) and improvements in sustainability (20%).
 The sustainability performance condition is a combination of reductions in carbon footprint, as well as diversity and inclusion and safety related targets.

-Henrik Ehrnrooth's holdings of shares are presented in the adjacent table.
+Henrik Ehrnrooth's holdings of shares are presented in the table on the next page.

 Henrik Ehrnrooth's retirement age and pension are determined in accordance with Finland's Pensions Act.
-No separate agreement regarding early retirement has been made.
-Should his employment contract be terminated before retirement, he has the right to the equivalent of 18 months' salary, which includes the salary for a six-month term of notice.
+There has not been any separate agreement regarding early retirement.
+His employment contract includes an entitlement to an equivalent of 18 months' salary, which includes the salary for a six-month term of notice in case of termination before retirement.
+Henrik Ehrnrooth decided to step down from his role as the President and CEO of KONE as of December 31, 2023.
+A separate exit agreement replaces the contractual notice of termination and severance payments.